ekagrashukla/Nicpic/README.md

 ✔️  7.
 Perform Input validation using Validator module.<br/>
 ✔️  8.
 Stores user password in database in hashed form.<br/>
 ✔️  9.
 Creates Authentication token on every Login/Signup and appends it to database.<br/>
 ✔️  10.
-Generates jwt cookies on every login/signup for user authentication.<br/>✔️
+Generates jwt cookies on every login/signup for user authentication.<br/>✔
 ✔️  11.
 Authenticate user with JWT cookie.<br/>
    12. Logout User from one device.<br/>
-   13. LOgout user from all the devices.<br/>
+   13. Logout user from all the devices.<br/>

 Working Demo